dezitter/movy/tasks.md

 - [x] movy-search-result component
  - [x] render search results

+- [ ] show small posters in search result
+- [ ] add '+' button in search result

+- [ ] add a data store
+- [ ] insert new movie in data store
+- [ ] retrieve list of movie from data store

+- [ ] add a 'x' button to remove movies from store
+- [ ] show posters in movie list

+- [ ] add a default poster if no poster path

 - [x] send search query to tmdb
 - [ ] do not send query if 'text' is empty
 - [ ] add alerts when list/search result empty